 Those moving to Panama often find that the country’s tropical climate can be both a pleasure and a pain.
 Not so in Boquete.
 The city is situated in the lush highlands of Chiriquí Province, 340 miles to the west of Panama City, close to the Costa Rican border.
 Thanks to its 4,000-foot elevation above sea level, it escapes the seasonal extremities of heat and humidly in areas below.
 Residents here enjoy a temperate climate that remains both fresh and warm all year round, topped off by stunning views of the surrounding mountain scenery.
 With a small population of 20,000 Boquete also offers a place of escape from the hectic hustle and bustle of bigger city life, yet still affords a sizable enough community for regular open markets and local festivals.

-Although the large number of expats living in Boquete has inflated the general cost of living in and around the area, prices here still remain closer to what you would expect in a small provincial city. $4 – $5 will buy you a meal at one of Boquete’s Panamanian restaurants.
+Although the large number of expats living in Boquete has inflated the general cost of living in and around the area, prices here still remain closer to what you would expect in a small provincial city.
+If you know the right places, $5 – $7 will buy you a meal at one of Boquete’s Panamanian restaurants.
 However, as in Panama City, expect to pay more for foreign cuisine.
 Great quality local produce can be purchased on the city’s food markets for next to nothing.